farhanfahim00/Password-Checker/README.md

 #Example Output

 Your Password: (yourpassword123) was FOUND 5000 times.. you should change it

-⚠️ Security Note
-This tool never sends your full password to an external server, ensuring privacy and security.